arcs-njit-edu/docs/docs/Software/index.md

 # Software Environment
-All software and numerical libraries available at the cluster can be found at `/opt/site/easybuild/software/` if you are using Lochness.
-In case of Wulver the applications are installed at `/apps/easybuild/software/`.
+All software and numerical libraries available at the cluster can be found at `/apps/easybuild/software/`.
 We use [EasyBuild](https://docs.easybuild.io/en/latest) to install, build and manage different version of packages.
-!!! note

-    If you are using Lochness, add the following in `.modules` file located in `$HOME` directory
-    ```
-    module use /opt/site/easybuild/modules/all/MPI
-    module use /opt/site/easybuild/modules/all/Core
-    module use /opt/site/easybuild/modules/all/Compiler
-    ```
 If you could not find software or libraries on HPC cluster, please submit a request for [HPC Software Installation](https://njit.service-now.com/sp?id=sc_cat_item&sys_id=0746c1f31b6691d04c82cddf034bcbe2&sysparm_category=405f99b41b5b1d507241400abc4bcb6b) by visiting the [Service Catalog](https://njit.service-now.com/sp?id=sc_category).
 The list of installed software or packages on HPC cluster can be found in [Software List](#software-list).

 ## Modules